• Skip to primary navigation

 Additions and substitutions

-Swap the parmesan: If you don’t have parmesan (vegan or dairy) on-hand, feel free to leave it out and replace with 1-2 tablespoons nutritional yeast with ½ teaspoon garlic powder and even add 1 teaspoon miso paste.
-This combination of ingredients will provide an intense umami flavor that is similar to parmesan.
+• Swap the parmesan: If you don’t have parmesan (vegan or dairy) on-hand, feel free to leave it out and replace with 1-2 tablespoons nutritional yeast with ½ teaspoon garlic powder and even add 1 teaspoon miso paste.

-Add more veggies: Feel free to add peas, sun-dried tomatoes, sautéed zucchini or even artichoke hearts to this dish to add bulk and make it even healthier.
+• Add more veggies: Add peas, sun-dried tomatoes, sautéed zucchini or even artichoke hearts to this dish to add bulk and make it even healthier.

 Frequently asked questions

-Do you eat tuna pasta hot or cold?
+Is this pasta best served hot or cold?

 Either way!
 The pasta can get hard in the fridge if you leave it overnight.
 So if you want to eat it cold, be sure to prepare it a minimum of 5 hours in advance, refrigerate it, and then serve right away.